notmyname/swift/doc/source/development_saio.rst

 * Get Ubuntu 12.04 LTS (Precise Pangolin) 64 bit server image.

 * Create guest virtual machine from the Ubuntu image.
+  In addition to the required primary drive, create 4 additional hard disks.
   Set the hostname to `saio` and the initial user to `swift`.

 * Run apt-get update; apt-get upgrade